Terry Wilson (musician)

-Robert Terry Wilson (born October 4, 1949) is an American bass player, record producer and composer.
+Robert Terry Wilson (born October 4, 1949) is an American bass player, record producer, and composer.

-Biography
+Career

-He was born in Warren, Arkansas, United States.
-In the late 1960s, he started as a professional musician, playing bass for bands/artists such as Blackwell, Bloontz, John Martyn amongst others.
+Wilson was born in Warren south of Pine Bluff, Arkansas.
+In the late 1960s, he started as a professional musician, playing bass for bands and artists including Blackwell, Bloontz, and John Martyn amongst others.
 In 1975, he became a member of the rock band Back Street Crawler.
-Around this time he also worked with Johnny Nash, John Bundrick, Speedy Keen, Paul Travis, Shusha, Sue Glover, Paul Kossoff, Eddie Quansah, No Slack, Mark Ashton, Geoff Whitehorn and others.
+Around that time he also worked with Johnny Nash, John Bundrick, Speedy Keen, Paul Travis, Shusha Guppy, Sue Glover, Paul Kossoff, Eddie Quansah, No Slack, Mark Ashton, Geoff Whitehorn, and others.

 In 1981–1982, he played bass for Eric Burdon on the album Comeback and on live shows, as well as the Rockpalast concert.
-He was also credited on many later released compilations of Burdon and as the composer of The Animals's 1983 reggae/rock-single, "Love is for all Time" (which was performed in the live shows of his wife, Teresa James).
+He was also credited on many later released compilations of Burdon and as the composer of The Animals's 1983 reggae/rock-single, "Love is for all Time" (which was performed during the live shows of his wife, Teresa James).

 Throughout the 1980s and the 1990s, he worked with Gary Dayton Hill, Johnny Nash, Darling Cruel, Kimm Rogers, Alejandro Escovedo, Stephen Bruton, Little Whisper, Maria Muldaur, Storyville, Tamara Champlin, Bill Champlin, Juice Newton, Mark Sebastian, Big Trouble and others.

-In the new millennium, he also worked/toured/wrote for – or is credited on records by – Gary Dayton Hill, Kathy Mattea, Chuck E. Weiss, Jack's Mannequin, Ana Popovic, Dallas Hodge, JD & the Straight Shot, his wife Teresa James and Eric Burdon for which he has been a permanent band member since 2009.
+After 2000, he also worked, toured and/or wrote for or is credited on records by Gary Dayton Hill, Kathy Mattea, Chuck E. Weiss, Jack's Mannequin, Ana Popović, Dallas Hodge, JD & the Straight Shot, his wife Teresa James and Eric Burdon for which he has been a permanent band member since 2009.

 In 1980, he had a small role in the movie UFOria, starring Fred Ward and Harry Dean Stanton.